gazebosim/docs/acropolis/install.md

 All libraries should be ready to use and  the `ign-gazebo` app ready to be executed.

-# Option 2: Install on MacOS HighSierra
+# Option 2: Install on MacOS Mojave (10.14)

-All the Acropolis binaries are available in HighSierra using the [homebrew package manager](https://brew.sh/).
+All the Acropolis binaries are available in Mojave using the [homebrew package manager](https://brew.sh/).
 The homebrew tool can easily be installed using:

 ```bash